 The trivia items below may give away important plot points.

 Not long after Alan Rickman started to play Severus Snape, J.K.
 Rowling told him some character secrets about Snape that would not be otherwise revealed until the last book.
-Most significantly, Rickman was one of the very few people other than Rowling to know (years ahead of the last book's publication) that Snape had been in love with Lily Evans (later Potter) when they were students at Hogwarts, and both Snape's protection of and antagonism toward Harry came from that.
-Rowling said that she shared this information with Rickman because "he needed to understand, I think, and does completely understand and did completely understand where this bitterness towards this boy, who's living proof of [Lily's] preference for another man, came from."
+Most significantly, Rickman was one of the very few people other than Rowling to know (years ahead of the last book's publication) that Snape had been in love with Lily Evans (later Potter) when they were students at Hogwarts, and both Snape's protection of, and antagonism toward Harry, came from that.
+Rowling said that she shared this information with Rickman because "he needed to understand, I think, and does completely understand, and did completely understand where this bitterness towards this boy, who's living proof of Lily's preference for another man, came from."
 According to Rickman, the directors prior to the publication of the last book were not privy to the information of Snape's true character either, and he had to ask them to defer to him on the portrayal of Snape, whether or not they understood why.
 Rowling joked in an interview, that Rickman would often gloat that he knew more than the other actors.

-Both Emma Watson and Rupert Grint have stated in several separate interviews, that filming their much awaited on-screen kiss was an "absolutely horrible" experience, due to both Emma and Rupert stating that they've always felt "like brother and sister."
-It took only six takes to complete; whereas the kiss between Harry & Ginny took around ten, Ron & Lavender approx. 15, and Harry & Cho took over 30 takes, by comparison.
+Emma Watson and Rupert Grint have stated in several separate interviews, that filming their much awaited on-screen kiss was an "extremely awkward" experience, due to both Emma and Rupert stating that they've always felt "like brother and sister."
+It took only six takes to complete; whereas the kiss between Harry and Ginny took around ten, Ron and Lavender approximately fifteen, and Harry and Cho took over thirty takes, by comparison.

 At the end of the film, Harry has two sons and a daughter, one of whom he addresses as "Albus Severus Potter."
 The older one, never addressed by name, is James Sirius Potter (named after Harry's father and godfather).
 The girl's name is Lily Luna Potter (named after Harry's mother and good friend Luna Lovegood).

 J.K.
 Rowling always knew that one of the Weasley family members had to die at the end, as it wouldn't have been realistic if they would all survive.
 She actually considered having Arthur or Ron as the Weasley casualty at some point.
 Ron was seriously in danger to be killed off in a time when she "wasn't in a very happy place", but she admitted that she would not have done it, as he forms an integral part of the series.
 Arthur was also briefly considered, but she decided that as one of few good fathers in the book, he was also allowed to live.
 She ultimately settled on having Fred killed as it serves two purposes: to give a sense of loss for George and the payoff of Percy's rivalry against his Ministry's arch-rival Rookwood (who was revealed to be a Death Eater).

-Although all of the films except Harry Potter and the Sorcerer's Stone have had a customized version of the Warner Bros. logo, this one has a scene (a replay from the previous film of Voldemort robbing Dumbledore's grave) *before* the studio ident - the first time this has been done for a studio-made Hollywood film in over 75 years.
+Although all of the films, except Harry Potter and the Sorcerer's Stone (2001), have had a customized version of the Warner Bros. logo, this one has a scene (a replay from the previous film of Voldemort robbing Dumbledore's grave) before the studio logo - the first time this has been done for a studio-made Hollywood film in over 75 years.